ahungryhipster/ahungryhipster.github.io/_posts/2013-11-17-anniversary-dinner-at-lockeland-table.md

 Honestly, I'm just a sucker for any type of dessert that serves something warm with ice cream.

-If you love Lockeland Table, consider the pop up dinner one of the chefs, Chris Mat Clark, and ___ from Coffee, Lunch are hosting
+If you love Lockeland Table, consider the 5 course pop up dinner the "pizza ninja", Chris Mat Clark, and Zach Maddox from Coffee, Lunch are hosting this upcoming Sunday. $80/person and it's BYOB :)

-Although we didn't have the privacy we wanted, we enjoyed our dinner very much.
-Make a reservation.
-Please.
+If you haven't been to Lockeland Table yet and you want to go on the weekend, make a reservation.
+The restaurant holds about 88 people and it gets pretty busy.
+Honestly, we didn't have the privacy we really wanted for our anniversary but the experience made up for it.